No end in sight, as money flees 'cheap' emerging markets

 A separate BAML poll of U.S. funds found over half had cut emerging debt allocations in the past quarter.

-About 40 percent said emerging markets recovery hinged on commodity prices stabilizing.
+About 40 percent said emerging markets recovery hinged on commodity prices stabilising.
 But over a third expected commodities to fall another 10-20 percent in the coming year.

 Private companies have also racked up a mountain of debt, estimated by the IIF at $24 trillion.
 Of this $3.3 trillion is dollar borrowing, double 2008 levels.